Niramay-Kelkar/Get_Cooking/README.md

 ### Modules
-- Data Extraction and Pre-Processing
+- Data Scraping (using BeautifulSoup) and Pre-Processing
 - API for Fetching Recipes - FastAPI
 - Streamlit UI
 - User Authentication and User Authorization - JWT